Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 The bridge was quiet, though.
 They were at Armstrong Station, he could see the familiar frame of the inspection gantry out the window, and Cimbrean Five’s stormy atmosphere far below.
 Wilde wasn’t sitting in his chair, but was instead poking at the controls on the bridge’s central console, reading something.

-“Ian?”
+"Ian?"

 Death-eye looked grimmer than even after he’d lost his eye.
 He turned away from the bridge’s central display with a face completely locked down and solemn.
-“Adam.”
+"Adam."

-“...How bad is it?”
+"...How bad is it?"

 Ian sighed, and dismissed what he’d been reading with a swipe.
-“We dropped a bunch of observation drones as we left Alpha Centauri.
+"We dropped a bunch of observation drones as we left Alpha Centauri.
 The star went nova like…ten seconds after we jumped out.
-We’ve got footage of the Engine fuckin’...*bending* space, collapsing in on itself like a goddamn black hole.”
+We’ve got footage of the Engine fuckin’...*bending* space, collapsing in on itself like a goddamn black hole."

 Adam’s whole body went cold.
-“Didn’t…didn‘t the bomb go off?”
+"Didn’t…didn‘t the bomb go off?"

-“We honestly can’t tell, mate.”
+"We honestly can’t tell, mate."
 Ian shook his head.
 His knuckles were white on the console’s edge.
-“If it did…I don’t think it made much of a difference.”
+"If it did…I don’t think it made much of a difference."

 Across the bridge, Adam saw the Guvnurag operations officer turn his head away, glowing a terrible shade of deep purplish-red with flecks of yellow.
 Adam didn’t really know any Gurv, barely knew shit about their people’s color language, but he knew deep, powerful and awful emotions when he saw them.

 At the front of the bridge, the Mjrnhrm was praying.

-“...Ian…what are you saying?” he asked aloud.
+"...Ian…what are you saying?" he asked aloud.

 Wilde sighed heavily, then shook his head looking old, and tired, and lined.
 He let go of the console, took a step back, and sat down heavily in the captain’s chair and ran his fingers through his hair.

-“Christ, mate...I think we failed.”
+"Christ, mate...I think we failed."